genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_time-rules.md

 :::info What is $L?
 $L is an alias to the logs folder (~/run/runtime/logs) provided by the Genesis Platform.
 Feel free to use your favorite command to view logs such as tail, less etc.
 :::

+### Conclusion
+This concludes generating reports for the positions application.
+In the next section you will see how to trigger based on condition in the database